How Long Is 70 Millimeters

 70 millimeters might not be immediately intuitive, so let's break it down with some common comparisons:

 • Slightly less than the width of a standard credit card: A credit card typically measures around 85 mm in width.
-Therefore, 70 mm is a bit shorter.
+Because of this, 70 mm is a bit shorter.

 • About the length of a large paperclip: Many standard paperclips measure close to 70 mm in length.